NYSE, Honeywell CEOs call for action on "fiscal cliff"

 "It's nice to be thought about, but I like what I am doing," he said when asked if he would consider the job if offered.

-Top executives scheduled to meet with the president on Wednesday include the CEOs of General Electric Co (GE.N), Wal-Mart (WMT.N), Ford Motor Co (F.N), Procter and Gamble Co (PG.N), American Express (AXP.N), Chevron Corp (CVX.N), International Business Machines (IBM.N), PepsiCo Inc (PEP.N), Xerox Corp (XRX.N), and Aetna Inc (AET.N).
+Top executives scheduled to meet with the president on Wednesday include the CEOs of General Electric Co, Wal-Mart, Ford Motor Co, Procter and Gamble Co, American Express, Chevron Corp, International Business Machines, PepsiCo Inc, Xerox Corp, and Aetna Inc.

 (Editing by Phil Berlowitz and Muralikumar Anantharaman)